 A sleeping bag liner, however, is a different story.
 It packs up into a tiny ball, and is so light you won't even notice it's in your bag.
 It's more than enough bedding for warm climates, and adds extra insulation if you do happen to get cold at night.

 It also serves as protection against bed bugs, mosquitoes, and other insects while you sleep, which in many parts of the world can justify its inclusion by itself.

 Here's what to look for when purchasing a sleeping bag liner for your next trip.

 While cotton liners are cheap and easy to wash, they're rarely the best option.
 You'll quickly start sweating inside them in warm rooms, which soon makes them damp and smelly.
 It's not always easy to dry them out properly either, especially when you're on the move.

-For this reason, they tend to need washing less frequently – a definite bonus for travelers.
+For this reason, they tend to need washing less frequently, which is a definite bonus for travelers.

 When the time does come, though, you can wash them on a gentle cycle in a normal washing machine.
 Just remember to avoid using fabric softener, and hang them up rather than putting them in a dryer.

 Silk liners are also breathable, which is a godsend in hot, humid climates, and bugs aren't overly keen on them either.
 This doesn't mean you can't get bitten while using one, but bedbugs in particular are unlikely to nest in them.